frontierhq/ranger/README.rst

 Ranger
 ======

-Ranger is a command line tool that enables "GitOps for everything" by providing a technology-agnostic contract-based framework to define how workloads (and their associated configuration and secrets) are built, tested, deployed (and destroyed) and promoted through environments.
+Ranger is a command line tool that enables "GitOps for everything" by providing a technology-agnostic contract-based framework to define how universal workloads (and their associated configuration and secrets) are built, tested, deployed, destroyed and promoted through environments.

 .. contents:: Table of Contents
     :local: